Nexxa/atoa/README.md

 ## Contribution

 Fork it and start to edit.
-There is a `git pre-commit` hook which is installed on `npm preinstall` in order to lint the source with `eslint` before commit and avoid to "dirty" the repository history.

 Testing is made with [TAPE](https://github.com/substack/tape) and [tap-spec](https://github.com/scottcorgan/tap-spec) reporter.